 You can start a free Shopify trial by clicking here.

-SquareSpace offers three plans, with monthly fees ranging from $8 to $24, as listed below:
+SquareSpace offers two plans, with monthly fees ranging from $26 to $40, as listed below:

-You should note that these prices are for 1-year pre-payment plans and if you choose to pay month-by-month, they will increase to $10, $20 and $30 respectively.
+You should note that these prices are for 1-year pre-payment plans and if you choose to pay month-by-month, they will increase by $6.

 Start a free SquareSpace trial by clicking here.